Artiston2005/git-ka-wifi/README.md

 # Git ka Wifi (GIT Jaipur WIFI Automator)
+# Only .exe from now on.
+No code updates.
 A system tray utility, built with Python, that automatically logs you into the GIT Jaipur captive Wi-Fi portal.

 ![Python 3.13](https://img.shields.io/badge/Python-3.13-blue?style=for-the-badge&logo=python)